 The word unicorn (Heb. rem, or re’em), is mentioned 9 times in the Old Testament.
 The unicorn in the bible was a real not a legendary animal.
 It was a powerful animal possessing one or two strong horns.
-From the different accounts of this animal, it is believed to designate the wild ox (Num.
-23:22; 24:8; Deut.
-33:17; Ps.
-22:21; 29:6; 92:10).
+From the different accounts of this animal, it is believed to designate the wild ox (Numbers 23:22; 24:8; Deuteronomy 33:17; Psalms 22:21; 29:6; 92:10).

 Job 39:9–12 mentions that the unicorn, “whose strength is great,” is not used for tilling the ground, refusing to serve man or “harrow (plow) the valley.”
-Numbers 23:22 and 24:8, speak of the strength of a unicorn.
-Deuteronomy 33:17 and Psalms 22: 21; 92:10 mention the unicorn’s horn.
+Numbers 23:22 and 24:8, speak of its strength.
+Deuteronomy 33:17 and Psalms 22: 21; 92:10 mention its horn.
 In Psalms 29:6, we read that the unicorn is equated to a young calf skipping, whereas Isaiah 34:7, indicates that unicorns are as bulls and bullocks.

 Interestingly, Caesar found the unicorn in Gaul which he described as: “These uri are scarcely less than elephants in size, but in their nature, color and form are bulls.
 Great is their strength and great their speed.
 Nor do they spare man nor beast, when once they have caught sight of him. … Even when they are young, they cannot be habituated to man and made tractable.
 The size and shape of their horns are very different from those of our oxen.”- (De bello Gallico vi.
 28).